Hollins University Education Department

 Employer and Completer Surveys

 The VEAC distributes a common survey to all graduates of a VEAC partner institution every year for three years after completion of a teacher preparation program.
-The 2021-22 survey was distributed from late February 2022 through April 2022 on behalf of 29 partner institutions.
-A total of 874 responses were collected.
-The VEAC Completer Survey Results Dashboard 2021-22 provides an overview of the data as well as the ability to filter the data in a variety of ways.
-Additionally, the Hollins University VEAC Completer Survey 2021-22 summarizes the data for those completers who responded to the survey and compares that data to the VEAC overall data.
+The 2022-23 survey was distributed on behalf of 31 partner institutions.
+A total of 1,315 responses were collected.
+The VEAC Completer Survey Results Dashboard 2022-23 provides an overview of the data as well as the ability to filter the data in a variety of ways.
+Additionally, the Hollins University VEAC Completer Survey 2022-23 summarizes the data for those completers who responded to the survey and compares that data to the VEAC overall data.

 Hollins University uses multiple measures to assess our candidate competency upon completion of the program.
 Our Final Student Teacher Evaluation measures candidates’ performance on each of the ten InTASC Standards and is a primary instrument for assessing candidate competency.
 The instrument includes a 4-point rating scale (1 = Needs Improvement; 2 = Developing; 3 = Proficient; 4 = Exemplary), and a score of 3 or better on each standard is our benchmark for satisfactory performance.
 Both the University Supervisor and the Cooperating Teacher complete the evaluation for candidates.
 In 2021-22, we began analyzing not only candidates’ rating on each standard but also their rating of each of the subskills within the standards.
 The table below shows the mean scores for each standard as well as each subskill within each standard: